AlaaKH123/Pipline-DevSecOps/README.md

 **Step 5: Enable and Start Grafana Service:**

-To automatically start Grafana after a reboot, enable the service:
+To automatically start Grafana after a reboot, we enable the service:

 ```bash
 sudo systemctl enable grafana-server